 Welcome to Sasaki's Laboratory

-The main research fields of our laboratory are coastal environmental studies, coastal engineering, environmental hydraulic engineering, and international development studies.
+The main research fields of our laboratory are estuarine and coastal environmental studies based on coastal engineering, environmental hydraulics, and marine biogeochemical processes.
+We also cover the sustainability science in coastal areas in developing countries.
 We aim to publish our research results in international journals.

 - UAV-based seagrass wrack orthophotos classification for estimating blue carbonResearch Overview When seagrass such as eelgrass flows out of seaweed beds, some of it is washed up and deposited on nearby beaches.
 This is called seagrass wrack.
 If it is utilized as a resource or managed well, it can be expected to contribute to blue carbon (carbon sequestered and stored by the marine ecosystem).
 Monitoring the annual occurrence of seagrass rack is the first step toward such management.
 In this study, we investigated a method to automatically classify seagrass rack from orthorectified images taken by an unmanned aerial vehicle (drone) along the Futtsu Coast of Tokyo Bay.
 By using a low-pass filter for preprocessing and ISODATA as the classification … Read more